scodec/scodec-website/src/nanoc/content/index.md

 ---
 # scodec

-scodec is a suite of libraries for working with binary data.
+scodec is a suite of Scala libraries for working with binary data.
 Support ranges from simple, performant data structures for working with bits and bytes to streaming encoding and decoding.

     #!scala
     import scodec.bits._